 Q: What do I do if I come across someone who is angry or upset over nudity?

 A: One of the perks of this area being in a city park is that it is against bylaw to disturb someone's use or enjoyment of the park.
 If someone is interfering with your peaceful enjoyment of the park you may call the Calgary Police Service non-emergency line at 403-266-1234.
 If there is a threat or actual use of violence call 911.
 We recommend de-escalating if possible, and moving along if not.
+The most likely scenario is that the person who is offended will leave the area without issue.

 Reference: Calgary Bylaw Number 11M2019, Section 7 (page #5), Calgary Parks and Pathways Bylaw